 (d) whether the weight is the gross weight or the tare weight.

-3. Weighing procedure at an “on site” weighbridge
+3. Weighing procedure at weighbridge at sawmill

 Where weighing of log timber is to be carried out on a weighbridge at the sawmill where the timber is to be processed —